ebarylko/cmpt-210/assignment-2/assignment-2.md

-To calculate the probability that the second die has a higher value than the first, we must consider all the possible values for the first die where a larger value can be rolled for the second die.
+To calculate the probability that the second die has a higher value than the first, we must consider all the possible values for the first die.
 Our range of values for the first die is limited to [1, n].

 When summing all the probabilities, $Pr(X_1 + X_2 + ...
 X_n)$, we notice that the events
 are disjoint and the expression $Pr(X_1 + X_2 + ...
 X_{n})$ simplifies to
 $Pr(X_1) + Pr(X_2) + ...
 Pr(X_{n - 1}) + Pr(X_n)$.

-Note: Pr(X_n) is zero since there is no larger value that the second die can be.
+Note: $Pr(X_n)$ is zero since there is no larger value that the second die can take on.

 We can factor out the $\frac{1}{n^2}$ term from the summation, and we are left with
 $\frac{1}{n^2}(n -1 + n -2 + ....
 1)$.